zpz/docker-tiny/README.md

 # docker-tiny

-This repo defines a tiny Docker image, i.e. [`zppz/tiny`](https://hub.docker.com/r/zppz/tiny), that contains a few basic shell sripts and commands used in my Docker workflow.
+This repo defines a tiny Docker image that contains a few basic shell sripts and commands used in my Docker workflow.

 For internal projects that constantly, continuously evolve, the best versioning scheme is auto-generated, trivially sortable versions.
 To this end, datetime-based fixed-length versions are the most obvious choice.